Watering the 12321 Technique

 55 / 3 = 18.3333 minutes per soak cycle (Round down to 18 minutes)

-SPRING- Overwatering during this time of year creates shallow grass roots.
-Water just once a week during this period.
+Overwatering during this time of year creates shallow grass roots.
+Water no more than once a week during this period.

 (Sprinkler Startup through the End of May)